htangsmart/FitCloudPro-SDK-Android/README.md

 Sports                    SyncDataParser#TYPE_SPORT
-Total data for today     SyncDataParser#TYPE_TOTAL_DATA ECG                      SyncDataParser#TYPE_ECG
+Total data for today     SyncDataParser#TYPE_TOTAL_DATA ECG                      SyncDataParser#TYPE_ECG Temperature              SyncDataParser#TYPE_TEMPERATURE
 ```
 Among them, ‘Step’, ‘Sleep’ and ‘Total data for today’ must exist, and other functional modules depend on whether the bracelet is supported.
 Use `WristbandVersion` to check if the function module exists in the bracelet.
-The synchronized data flow will be synchronized in the order of 'Step', 'Sleep', 'Heart Rate', 'Oxygen', 'Blood Pressure', 'Respiratory Rate', 'Sports', 'Total data for today', 'ECG' And return the data of each module, if a module does not exist, it will be skipped.
+The synchronized data flow will be synchronized in the order of 'Step', 'Sleep', 'Heart Rate', 'Oxygen', 'Blood Pressure', 'Respiratory Rate', ‘Temperature’, 'Sports', 'Total data for today', 'ECG' And return the data of each module, if a module does not exist, it will be skipped.

 Except for ‘Total data of today’, after the data of each module is successfully synchronized, the data of this module will be deleted on the bracelet.
 If a module fails to synchronize data, the subsequent synchronization process will be interrupted.